 Preparing the dough.

-Place the sheet of shells into your oven and let rise for approximately one hour.
+Place the sheet of shells into your oven and let rise for approximately one to two hours.
 Once they’ve formed a nice round dome, it’s time to bake them!

 Turn your oven on to 425 F (200 C, Gas Mark 7) now with the loaves in the oven.
 We do this so as to not disturb them once they’ve risen as they can fall very easily if moved.
 Bake for 20 minutes or until tops are golden brown.
 Serve with butter or ricotta and enjoy!